HurryPeng/MagiaTimeline/README.md

 A *Strategy* is a set of CV algorithms that tells the framework how to identify subtitles in a frame.
 You can choose which Strategy to use for your video.

-MagiaTimeline provides two recommended general-purpose Strategies:
+MagiaTimeline provides three recommended general-purpose Strategies:

-- **Box colour stat (`bcs`)**: A CV pipeline consisting of ML-based text detection, color statistics, and feature extraction.
+- **Diff text detection (`dtd`)**: Finds text changes by performing ML-based text detection on the difference of two frames.
 This strategy works for most videos without tuning and is the top recommendation.
+- **Box colour stat (`bcs`)**: Performs colour statistics on regions boxed by ML-based text detection to find out text changes.
+This is a backup choice if `dtd` does not work.
 - **Outline (`otl`)**: A CV pipeline that relies on predefined parameters for text and outline color and weight to detect subtitles.
 It is much faster than `bcs` in applicable cases, but it requires manual parameter adjustments.

 Traditionally, there are also Strategies specialized for certain types of videos.
 These are fast and accurate but not generalizable: